Enterprise Compute Cloud

 In addition, each region offers multiple physically separated availability zones, providing you with multiple options to build the resilience you require into your solution

 - Protective Monitoring.
-Both our Assured and Elevated OFFICIAL security domains feature enhanced Protective Monitoring (SIEM) at the hypervisor layer and below to provide the highest levels of assurance aligned with CESG good practice guidance.
+Both our Assured and Elevated OFFICIAL security domains feature enhanced Protective Monitoring (SIEM) at the hypervisor layer and below to provide the highest levels of assurance aligned with NCSC good practice guidance.

 UKCloud Compute as a Service is based on market-leading VMware virtualisation technology.
 It includes: